lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular.md

 In order to solve this problem, I took a more *functional* approach by avoiding mutation as much possible and only changing variables in a few controlled places.
 In addition, to take it a step further, I stored *all the application state in a single place* (some React frameworks work this way, like [Om](https://github.com/omcljs/om) and [Morearty](https://github.com/moreartyjs/moreartyjs)).

-The architecture is simple: all the State will be in one factory.
+The architecture is simple: all the state will be in one factory.
 Other services will consist of pure functions.
-The controllers will listen and/or change the State.
+The controllers will listen and/or change the state.
 And that's it!
 Let me explain it more, and illustrate with an example.

 Remark: the solution will be illustrated in Angular, but it could, with little work, be implemented in other frameworks (or even vanilla JS for that matter).

-The State will be stored in the `AppStateService` service.
-It has two methods: `listen` and  `change`. `listen` is used to observe one part of the State.
+The state will be stored in the `AppStateService` service.
+It has two methods: `listen` and  `change`. `listen` is used to observe one part of the state.
 Every time the `change` method is called, the listeners will be updated.

 The controllers will have a `state` variable exposed to the views, which will be listening to `AppStateService`.
 It's important the that variable remain *immutable*; let's remember that `AppStateService` should only be mutated via the `change` method: